Kulturkampf: Europe and the Catholic Church

-In the 19th century, the popes issued a series of encyclicals (such as Mirari vos (1832) by Pope Gregory XVI) condemning liberalism and freedom of the press.
+In the 19th century, the popes issued a series of encyclicals, such as Mirari vos (1832) by Pope Gregory XVI, condemning liberalism and freedom of the press.
 These generated controversy in some quarters.
-Under the leadership of Gregory's successor, Pope Pius IX, the church dogmatized Mary's Immaculate Conception in 1854.
-In 1864, Pius published the encyclical Quanta cura with its appended Syllabus Errorum ("Syllabus of Errors"), and in 1870 convened the First Vatican Council.
-The Council, in turn, proclaimed the dogma of papal infallibility.
+Under the leadership of Gregory's successor, Pope Pius IX, the church dogmatised Mary's Immaculate Conception in 1854.
+In 1864, Pius IX published the encyclical Quanta cura with its appended Syllabus Errorum ("Syllabus of Errors"), and in 1870 convened the First Vatican Council.
+In turn, the Council proclaimed the dogma of papal infallibility.
 In Syllabus Errorum, Pius IX condemned as false some 80 philosophical and political statements.
 It rejected outright such concepts as freedom of religion, separation of church and state, civil marriage, sovereignty of the people, liberalism and socialism, reason as the sole base of human action, and in general condemned the idea of conciliation with progress.
 The announcements included an index of forbidden books.

-The Church gradually re-organized and began to use mass media expansively to promote its messages.
+The Church gradually re-organised and began to use mass media expansively to promote its messages.
 In addition, the popes worked to increase their control of the Church.
-The Church centralized some functions and streamlined its hierarchy, which prompted strong criticism by European governments.
+The Church centralised some functions and streamlined its hierarchy, which prompted strong criticism by European governments.
 The bishops sought direction from the Holy See, and the needs and views of the international church were given priority over the local ones.
-Opponents of the new hierarchical church organization pejoratively called it ultramontanism.
+Opponents of the new hierarchical church organisation pejoratively called it ultramontanism.

-In view of the church's opposition to enlightenment, liberal reforms, and the revolutions of the 18th/19th centuries, these dogmas angered the liberal-minded across Europe, even among some Catholics.
+In view of the church's opposition to enlightenment, liberal reforms, and the revolutions of the 18th and 19th centuries, these dogmas angered the liberal-minded across Europe, even among some Catholics.
 Debates were heated.
 The dogmas were perceived as threatening the secularized state, as they reaffirmed that the fundamental allegiance of Catholics was not to their nation-state, but to the Gospel and the Church.
 The pope's teaching was promoted as absolutely authoritative and binding on all the faithful.
 Secular politicians wondered whether "Catholicism and allegiance to the modern liberal state were not mutually exclusive".
-British Prime Minister Gladstone wrote in 1874 that the teaching on papal infallibility compromised the allegiance of faithful English Catholics.
+British Prime Minister William Ewart Gladstone wrote in 1874 that the teaching on papal infallibility compromised the allegiance of faithful English Catholics.
 For European liberalism, the dogmas were perceived as a declaration of war against the modern state, science, and spiritual freedom.

-The pope's handling of dissent from the dogmas, e.g. by excommunication of critics or demanding their removal from schools and universities, was considered as the "epitome of papal authoritarianism".

-In direct response to papal announcements, Austria passed the so-called May Laws for Cisleithania in 1868, restricting the Concordat of 1855, and then cancelled the Concordat altogether in 1870.
+The pope's handling of dissent from the dogmas, e.g. by excommunication of critics or demanding their removal from schools and universities, was considered the "epitome of papal authoritarianism".
+In direct response to papal announcements, Austria passed the May Laws for Cisleithania in 1868, restricting the Concordat of 1855, and then cancelled the Concordat altogether in 1870.
 Saxony and Bavaria withheld approval to publish the papal infallibility dogma; Hesse and Baden even denied it any legal validity.
 France refused to publish the doctrines altogether; Spain forbade publication of Syllabus Errorum in 1864.